 Isla Espiritu Santo is an island across La Paz Bay and a top destination for snorkeling and swimming with sea lions.

-Description: Boondocking on the beach at Playa El Tecolote just outside the city and hiking distance from Balandra Beach.
-Tecolote is a long sandy beach with calm, turquoise water and a local favorite for escaping the city.
-There’s a row of restaurants, bars, boat tours to Isla Espiritu Santo and Playa Balandra, and watercraft rentals.
+There is plenty of free camping and boondocking on the beach at Playa El Tecolote.
+It’s just outside the city and hiking distance from Balandra Beach.
+Tecolote is a long sandy beach with calm, turquoise water, and is a local favorite for escaping the city.
+This beach has restaurants and bars, boat tours to Isla Espiritu Santo and Playa Balandra, and watercraft rentals.
 Facilities include bathrooms for a fee, trash bins, and wifi for a fee at some restaurants.
 No hook-ups and little to no cell phone service.

 Los Barriles